Bachelor of Science In Electrical & Computer Engineering

 Licensure and Certification Information

-If accredited by ABET in 2024, the University’s B.S.
-Electrical & Computer Engineering program students can start the path towards becoming a Professional Engineer (PE).
+In the University’s B.S.
+Electrical and Computer Engineering program, students can start the path towards becoming a Professional Engineer (PE).

 • Our curriculum meets the educational requirements for PE licensure in AL, AK, AZ, AR, CA, CO, CT, DE, DC, FL, GA, GU, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, PR, RI, SC, SD, TN, TX, UT, VA, VT, WA, WV, WI, and WY.